-- 1. Use an Ethernet cable to connect the Internet port of the Orbi router to a LAN port on your existing gateway or modem router. - 2.
+- 1. Use an Ethernet cable to connect the Internet port of this router to a LAN port on your existing router or gateway. - 2.
 Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 3.
 Enter orbilogin.com.